Hi, nice to meet you.

 And that has made all the difference.’

 I spent the first part of my life trying to fit in.
 Trying to navigate my way through a society whose values I did not understand.
 Scared of being seen for who I am.
-Through my travels, I finally realized that our uniqueness is our strength.
+However, through my travels, I realized little by little that our uniqueness is our strength.

 I realized I can create my own path, outside of society’s expectations.
 Following my inner compass.
 Choosing creativity and courage over security.
-What used to be my insecurity has somehow become my superpower.
+Our insecurities and tragedies have the potential to become our personal superpowers.

 years full-time slow traveling